-The ASIANetwork Board is proposing multiple revisions to the organization’s Bylaws.
+At the 2019 Business Meeting in San Diego, the ASIANetwork Board will bring to a vote multiple revisions to the organization’s Bylaws.
 Most of the proposed revisions are not substantive, but helpful for ensuring that the document reflects current administrative language and practice.
 Two of the revisions, both in Article III “Membership,” are substantive.
 See rationales below.

 Rationale for Revisions Concerning Membership